Lane Thomas Preview, Player Props: Nationals vs. Phillies

-On Saturday, Lane Thomas (.270 slugging percentage in past 10 games, with no home runs) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 4:05 PM ET.
+Lane Thomas -- with a slugging percentage of .342 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the mound, on August 20 at 7:10 PM ET.

-He had three hits (going 3-for-4 with an RBI) in his most recent appearance against the Phillies.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Phillies.

 Lane Thomas Game Info & Props vs. the Phillies